sectalks/sectalks.github.io/meetups/canberra.md

 ## Location

-SecTalks Canberra is currently held at 1UP (upstairs, with the entrance between Reload and Token)
+SecTalks Canberra has been held in various places around Canberra City, but with the recent closure of Reload (we miss you already!), we're currently on the hunt for a new venue.
+If you or someone you know has a suitable spot, please reach out to boo!

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d814.2698470101196!2d149.1284542499129!3d-35.27915239541653!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x6b164d2635d515ef%3A0x6637b50ab5d1ccd1!2sToken%20Arcade%20and%20Kitchen!5e0!3m2!1sen!2sau!4v1676766231758!5m2!1sen!2sau" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Sponsors

-### Please reach out to @boo or @syn to discuss sponsorship!
+### Please reach out to @boo to discuss sponsorship!

 ## Preparation